 - Rent/housing needs; utilities (natural gas, electricity, water, deliverable fuels)

-In normal times, our choice pantry is generally open select hours Monday – Friday; food is delivered twice monthly from Food Gatherers; volunteers staff the food pantry for ½ day shifts; additional donations are received from community members, churches, food drives, local farms, community garden plots and the Acorn Farmer’s Market & Café.
+Food is delivered twice monthly from Food Gatherers; volunteers staff the food pantry for ½ day shifts; additional donations are received from community members, churches, food drives, local farms, community garden plots and the Acorn Farmer’s Market & Café.
 A variety of fresh produce and frozen meat are usually available.
 Low salt, low sugar items are the norm.
 Baby food and nutritional supplements are also on hand.
 We stock donated non-food items like toilet paper, toothpaste, and laundry detergent.

 - Clients must check in each time they shop